csimons/sisga/README.txt

-SISGA, an extensible genetic algorithm engine.
+SISGA, an extensible genetic algorithm engine and benchmarking suite.

 BUILDING